opt command line parserThis document describes opt,

 optrega(&month,OPT_INT,'m',"month","Month");

-a variable without also having a short name (this is sometimes desirable if
+also having a short name (this is sometimes desirable

-there are a lot of options), this can be done with a call to
+if there are a lot of options), this can be done with

 optrega(&month,OPT_INT,'\0',"month","Month");